Principles of intelligent urbanism: Principle five: efficiency

 There is an appropriate balance to be found somewhere on the line between wasteful low-density individual systems and over-capitalized mega systems.
 Individual septic tanks and water bores servicing individual households in low-density fragmented layouts, allow the use of filtered greywater for free irrigation of gardens, but, if not maintained, can cause a local pollution of subterranean aquifer systems.
 The bores can dramatically lower ground water levels especially during droughts.
-The vantage of septic tanks and bores is to be managed by the very users, at no cost for the community.
+The advantage of septic tanks and bores is to be managed by the very users, at no cost for the community.

 Alternatively, large-scale, citywide sewerage systems and regional water supply systems are capital intensive and prone to management and maintenance dysfunction, if not corruption or extortion by private companies.
 Operating costs, user fees and cost recovery expenses are high.
 There is a balance wherein medium-scale systems, covering compact communities, utilize modern technology, without the pitfalls of large-scale infrastructure systems.
 This principle of urbanism promotes the middle path with regard to public infrastructure, facilities, services and amenities.

 When these appropriate facilities and service systems overlap electoral constituencies, the “imagery" between user performance in the form of payments for services, systems dependability through managed delivery, and official response through effective representation, should all become obvious and transparent.

 Good city planning practices promote compact settlements along dense urban corridors, and within populated networks, such that the numbers of users who share costs are adequate to support effective and efficient infrastructure systems.
 Intelligent urbanism is intended to foster movement on foot, linking pedestrian movement with public transport systems at strategic nodes and hubs.
 Medium-scale infrastructural systems, whose catchment areas overlap political constituencies and administrative jurisdictions, result in transparent governance and accountable urban management.